stackabletech/issues/.github/ISSUE_TEMPLATE/06-release.md

 ```[tasklist]
 #### Documentation tasks
 - [ ] Create a stackabletech/documentation branch called `docs/release-notes-YY.M.X`
+- [ ] Compile list of new product features in newly supported versions for the YY.M.X release (for the blog post)
 - [ ] Begin writing the release notes with the [Pull Request template](https://github.com/stackabletech/documentation/compare/main...docs/release-notes-YY.M.X?template=release-notes.md&title=chore(tracking):%20Release%20Notes%20for%20SDP%20YY.M.X)
-- [ ] Update SDP release version in documentation/modules/ROOT/pages/getting-started.adoc and test the release install command
+- [ ] Update SDP release version in `documentation/modules/ROOT/pages/getting-started.adoc` and test the release install command
 - [ ] Cut a release branch (see [scripts/make-release-branch.sh](https://github.com/stackabletech/documentation/blob/main/scripts/make-release-branch.sh))
 - [ ] Update releases in the playbook (see [scripts/publish-new-version.sh](https://github.com/stackabletech/documentation/blob/main/scripts/publish-new-version.sh))
+- [ ] Remove any references to HEAD and main from the Antora playbooks on the release branch (replace with the release branch)
 - [ ] Update antora.yaml version in stackabletech/demos on the release branch - the stackable-utils release-scripts should do this like they do for products and operators.
-- [ ] Set the release to "Released" in the Feature Tracker and create a new release (how?)
+- [ ] Set the release to "Released" in the Feature Tracker and create a new release (ping @lfrancke)
 - [ ] Update the getting-started page in the main docs and check it works with this release: https://github.com/stackabletech/documentation/blob/main/modules/ROOT/pages/getting-started.adoc
 ```